eyedeekay/i2p.plugins.firefox/README.md

 resulting in a positive test for Chromium when launching the browser in auto-select mode.
 So Windows will never reach stage 3 unless expressly forced to.
 If Firefox or a variant is installed, it will be chosen before Edgium unless directed otherwise.
+- Even though it will launch you into Edgium if it has no other choice, I recommend you do not use it.
+Edgium will in a constant, incessant way try to induce you to share your behavior with Microsoft.
+If you try to resist this, it negatively affects the performance of the browser.
+Google also does this with Chrome, ant this negatively affects Chrome performance too, but less than with Edgium.
+TL:DR Edgium sucks and is pointless and terrible.
+Literally any other browser would be better.
 - Linux is unaware of a Tor Browser path because Tor Browser is rarely, if ever, installed on-path.
 What is on path is virtually always a wrapper for Tor Browser which is installed either as the main user or it's own user.
 Linux will only use